Article ID: 2707365 - View products that this article applies to.

 There is no valid Metadata Exchange (MEX) URL registered with the Microsoft Office 365 authentication system.

-Additionally, after you sign in to Office 365 resources by using single sign-on (SSO)-enabled user ID credentials, rich client application authentication may fail when you try to access services.
+Additionally, after you sign in to your Microsot cloud service such as Office 365, Microsoft Azure, or Windows Intune by using a federated account, rich client application authentication may fail when you try to access services.

 This issue may occur if one of the following conditions is true: